 - Economics, Finance, & Analytics

-International Monetary Fund (IMF) Definition
+What is the International Monetary Fund (IMF)?

 The International Monetary Fund(IMF) is an international organization with 189 member countries, formed with the objective of promoting international trade and commerce, employment, sustained economic growth, financial security, and reducing poverty across the globe.
 It functions like a bank that formulates policies, outlines procedures, sanctions funds, and facilitates global monetary cooperation.